MarkThielen/SlotHub/README.md

 + Laptime connected flag

 It works pretty well so far.
 There are a lot of things to optimize, especially the code and some weird behavior when the terminal window size is changed.
 Happy with the progress so far.

+01/04/2014
+Functionality as described above but have encapsulated functionalites into classes which works pretty well and makes code more readable.
+Also added Protocol Buffers into some status classes to be able to serialize and send the data to clients via a message queue.
+Looked ad 0MQ which seems like it can do the job.
+With this it should be possible to send TrackStatus information, Session/Race Status but also detail CarStatus/Information to connected clients.
+One of the next steps will be to decouple the display through a local message queue.